RobertWinslow/Github-Pages-NonTheme/index.md

 [^1]: And here is the content of the footnote.

-Abbriviations are also included in kramdown.
+Abbreviations are also included in kramdown.
 This is an HTML example.

 *[HTML]: Hyper Text Markup Language

+If you want some other kind of fancy styling, you'll have to manually put in a span element.
 This is <span style="color: red">written *in* red</span>.
 This is *red*{: style="color: red"}.